Robert Black (serial killer): Childhood

 Robert Black was born in Grangemouth, Stirlingshire, on 21 April 1947, the illegitimate child of Jessie Hunter Black and an unknown father.
 His mother originally planned to have him adopted before she emigrated to Australia to escape the stigma of his birth.
-He was not adopted, and at six months old was placed with an experienced, middle-aged foster couple in Kinlochleven named Tulip.
-He adopted their surname.
+He was not adopted, and at six months old was placed with an experienced, middle-aged foster couple in Kinlochleven named Jack and Margaret Tulip.
+He adopted their surname until his foster mother's death.

 Black showed antisocial tendencies and became known as an aggressive child with few friends.
 He was prone to tantrums and vandalised school property.
 He was also a target for bullying among children his own age, and became a bully towards younger children.
 Though his foster mother insisted upon cleanliness, he cared little for his own hygiene and was called "Smelly Bobby Tulip" by classmates.

-At the age of five, Black and a girl the same age compared their genitalia, triggering a childhood belief within Black that he should have been born female, and he developed a deep interest in his genitalia, the genitals of female children, and body orifices.
+At the age of five, Black and a girl the same age compared their genitals, triggering a childhood belief within Black that he should have been born female, and he developed a deep interest in his genitalia, the genitals of female children, and body orifices.
 From the age of eight he would regularly insert objects in his own anus, a practice he carried into adulthood.

 Locals later recalled seeing bruises on Black's face and limbs, suggesting he had been physically abused by his foster parents.
 Black stated he could not recollect their origin, and they may have resulted from childhood fights.
 Despite being adamant he could not recall the origin of these bruises, Black was a chronic bed wetter, and freely admitted to being berated and beaten by his foster mother for each offence.

 By 1958, the Tulips had both died, and Black was placed with another foster family in Kinlochleven.
 He soon committed his first known sexual assault, dragging a young girl into a public lavatory and fondling her.
 His foster mother reported the offence and insisted he be removed from her home.